Behind the camera: Michael Clancy

-Fox News directors refused to allow the airing of the picture because they feared that Drudge, a stanch anti-abortionist, would use the picture to further his argument against late term abortions.
-The news directors felt that this use would miss-represent a picture that they felt represented a break through medical procedure for spina bifida NOT a picture to be used for or against abortion.
+Fox News directors refused to allow the airing of the picture because they feared that Drudge, a staunch anti-abortionist, would use the picture to further his argument against late-term abortions.
+The news directors felt that this use would miss-represent a picture that they felt represented a breakthrough medical procedure for spina bifida NOT a picture to be used for or against abortion.

 Buy it to Kill it